landonb/dubs-vim/README.rst

 Contributing
 ------------

-Dubsacks is just one developer's IDE, and it's pretty mature, so I can't imagine receiving pull requests.
+Dubs Vim is just one developer's IDE, and it's pretty mature, so I can't imagine receiving pull requests.
 However, feel free to send one, or a note, or add a comment if you'd like to suggest any plugins to add or other changes to make.
 Though I might be